isaacnmm/pestpolicy-hugo2XX/content/posts/painting-vs-staining-deck/index.md

 .
 For a stain plus sealer in one product, you won't require an extra topcoat.
 Further, you can use a roller or brush to apply one coat of deck stain.
 No globs from the thin stain will pool on the wood, and since it's transparent, it won't leave lap marks.
 But before you paint, you'll require to treat the deck using some wood preservatives and coat it using a suitable primer.
 You'll require at least two coats of oil-based or latex paint, but the thick paint will also leave laps and globs on the deck surface - thus will finally require a clean sealer (polyurethane).
-### 6. Longevity -�Is it better to stain or paint a deck?
+### 6. Longevity -Is it better to stain or paint a deck?
 First, deck paints will last for a long time compared to deck stains despite the that both will be affected by different issues such as peeling and chipping for paints and discoloration for deck stains.
 However, on stains vs. paints in longevity question - paints are highly durable (may go up to 10 years or more) before needing a re-application.
 Latex paints ( applied using latex paint sprayers